sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_memory_management_in_Linux_kernel.md

 Node 0, zone   Normal      1      1      1      1      3      1      1      2      3      4    207
 Node 0, zone  HighMem     22      8      4      1      1      1      1      1      1      2     34
 ```
+The 11 colums, belong to the 11 (MAX_ORDER) lists.

 This means, zone DMA, there are 1 of 2^(0*PAGE_SIZE) free chunks of memory, 1 of 2^(1)*PAGE_SIZE, 0 of 2^(2)*PAGE_SIZE and so on upto 3*(2^10)*PAGE_SIZE = Nearly 16 MB